 In Depth: Arteries and Nerves

-There are 12 pairs of major nerves called cranial nerves and serve both sides of the body.
-All but two pairs—olfactory and optic—arise from the brain stem.
-These two pairs emerge from the brainstem.
+There are 12 pairs of major nerves in the head, called cranial nerves, which serve both sides of the body.
+All but two pairs—olfactory and optic—arise from the brainstem.
+These other two pairs emerge from the brain.

 The cranial nerves and their responsibilities include:

 - Olfactory: smell

 - Optic: sight

 - Trigeminal: large sensory nerve of the face and head

 - Vestibulocochlear: hearing and equilibrium of the inner ear, which affects balance